 Women in India are coming out of the shell and booming like never before.
 In a country like India where women had fewer roles in society, they are reaching for the stars today–literally.
 Women and shedding old clichés of working behind closed doors and they are taking steps to conquer male bastions.
-With so much in their armour, they are inspiring a number of Indian girls too.
+With so much in their armour, Indian women fighter pilots are inspiring a number of Indian girls too.

 Bhawna Kanth, Avani Chaturvedi and Mohana Singh are creating history as India’s first women fighter pilots as they will be inducted into the IAF fighter stream in June 2016.
 They are currently under training and who will make the final cut depends on them clearing the advanced stage training.
 This was announced by Chief of the Indian Air Force Air Chief Marshal (ACM) Arup Raha.